-Coming from Spain, Campo Viejo Rioja has a soft, supple, clean lines similar to Pinot Noir but with a spicy punch.
-Not only is it well worth its price but goes well with many different food items.
-Campo Viejo Rioja has a classic, wallet-savvy taste from the red grapes.
-You can smell dark berry fruit, vanilla and clove spice.
-If you are in spain or want to enjoy this red wine to the fullest then have it with grilled veggies, meat, pasta or tapas.
+Coming from Spain, Campo Viejo Rioja Tempranillo has soft, supple, clean lines similar to Pinot Noir but with a spicy punch.
+It has an intense rich flavor of ripe cherries, strawberries, vanilla, and spice.
+If you are in Spain or want to enjoy this red wine to the fullest then have it with grilled veggies, meat, pasta, or tapas.
 This wine has 13.5% alcohol and a rating of 88/100 points.

-When shopping for a quality red wine, you won’t find much quality options.
-The Jaboulet Parallele 45 is a wine based on Grenache-Syrah blend that does year in and year out.
-The major dominant flavour that go inside are cherry and blackberry.
-The wine has got a great balance of certain elements like citrusy, silky and somewhat cherry like.
+When shopping for a quality red wine, you won’t find many quality options.
+The Jaboulet Parallele 45 is a wine based on the Grenache-Syrah blend that is made all year round.
+The major dominant flavors that go inside are cherry and blackberry.
+The wine has got a great balance of certain elements like citrusy, silky, and somewhat cherry-like.

 Best red wine under $15

 In our list of the best red wine under $15, we start with M.Chapoutier which comes from a village called Cotes Du Roussillon in France.
 This wine goes well with any lamb dish and has a red and intense texture.
 With an alcohol percentage between 12-14.
-If you have a good nose, you will be able to smell a smooth, leather like chocolate flavored cherries from your glass.
-Berries dominates the smell and taste of this wine.
+If you have a good nose, you will be able to smell smooth, leather-like chocolate-flavored cherries from your glass.
+Berries dominate the smell and taste of this wine.

 Just a small pint and you will smell notes of tea leaf, cherry cola that along with earthy tones add to the richness and depth of the grapes.
-When you take the first few sips, you will be greeted with a cherry like toasty herbal tones that give a silky and smooth mouthfeel.
-Bogle Petite sirah is usually aged in an American oak for 12 months.
+When you take the first few sips, you will be greeted with cherry-like toasty herbal tones that give a silky and smooth mouthfeel.
+Bogle Petite Syrah is usually aged in American oak for 12 months.
 This makes for a great cheap sweet red wine.
 The Sirah goes well with lamb and has around 13-14% alcohol content.

 Considered among the top 10% of all wines in the world.
-Cline lodi zinfandel is made from the grapes of Lodi region in USA.
-You can pair this wine with beef, lab or poultry.
-Cline lodi Zinfandel consists of 14%.
+Cline Lodi Zinfandel is made from the grapes of the Lodi region in the USA.
+You can pair this wine with beef, lamb, or poultry.
+Cline Lodi Zinfandel consists of 14%.
 You can smell fresh and deep aromas of leather and berries.
 The whole wine has a very concentrated essence of vanilla and red fruits.
 The alcohol content of this wine is 14%.

-12. 2014 The Pinot project california Pinot noir
+- 2014 The Pinot Project California Pinot Noir

 The Skouras red wine is one of the best recommendations in the 10-15$ wine range.
-Not only is this a cheap yet high quality red wine but also has beaujolais like fresh cherry flavors.
-This red wine is produced by Domaine Skouras and goes well with duck, Goose and Game Birds.
-In terms of notes, you will have 90% indicative blend and 10% Aghiorghitiko.
+Not only is this a cheap yet high-quality red wine but it also has Beaujolais like fresh cherry flavors.
+This red wine is produced by Domaine Skouras and goes well with duck, goose, and game Birds.
+In terms of notes, you will have a 90% indicative blend and 10% Aghiorghitiko.

-The Bibi Graetz is made from Sangiovese which is Graetz’s entry level red wine.
-Because of its price, this is a super value red wine that has plums and flavours of cherry.
-This wine has around 12 % of alcohol.
+The Bibi Graetz is made from Sangiovese which is Graetz’s entry-level red wine.
+Because of its price, this is a super value red wine that has plums and flavors of cherry.
+This wine has around 12 % alcohol.
 Bibi Graetz comes from Tuscany, Italy.
 The beer is best consumed alongside beef and venison.
 There are not many options that you will get in the range between 10-15%.

-Di Majo Norante Sangiovese is a 100% Sangiovese grown in the Ramitello and Martarosa vineyards and is hand harvested in October.
-A wine like this is aged in stainless steel and also in large oak barrels for six months to get a greater taste, smoothness and softness and also this is a wine that preserves the supple fruit like character of Sangiovese.
+Di Majo Norante Sangiovese is a 100% Sangiovese grown in the Ramitello and Martarosa vineyards and is hand-harvested in October.
+A wine like this is aged in stainless steel and also in large oak barrels for six months to get a greater taste, smoothness, and softness and also this is a wine that preserves the supple fruit like the character of Sangiovese.
 The color looks very red, aromas of violets and red berries.

 Best red wine under $20

-As its famously said “wine and cheese age beautifully with time”.
+As it's famously said, “wine and cheese age beautifully with time”.
 The Robert Mondavi Cabernet Sauvignon is an aging red wine.
 Produced by Oak ridge winery, this is a red wine that is both rich and intense.
-This also comes from Lodi region in California, USA.
+This also comes from the Lodi region in California, USA.
 You can pair this wine with lamb.
-This is one of the best cheap red wines in the list and has around 14% alcoholic content.
+This is one of the best cheap red wines on the list and has around 14% alcoholic content.

-The Meiomi Pinot Noir is one of the finest selection in the list of best red wine under $20.
+The Meiomi Pinot Noir is one of the finest selections in the list of best red wine under $20.
 With every passing year, they have been consistent with the way their wine tastes.
-Its admired everywhere across the globe.
+It's admired everywhere across the globe.
 Pinot Noir is famous for its taste and smell, the Meiomi is no exception.
-You can smell the cherry like smell and a fruitful floral hint on your palate.
+You can smell the cherry-like smell and a fruitful floral hint on your palate.
 This red wine goes well with chicken and turkey and has around 13-14% alcohol content.

-The whole reason we wrote this article was because we wanted to give you some of the best choices of red wines which are available in different price segments.
-We ourself never go and buy red wines that are a thousand bucks.
-We ourself often ponder on what is the best cheap red wine and so we did our research, asked users and here are our top recommendations:
+The whole reason we wrote this article was that we wanted to give you some of the best choices of red wines that are available in different price segments.
+We never go and buy red wines that are a thousand bucks.
+We often ponder on what is the best cheap red wine and so we did our research, asked users and here are our top recommendations:

-- Best Red Wine Under $10: Broadbent Vinho Verde
+- Best Red Wine Under $10: 2009 Bodegas Nekeas Sindoa Tempranillo

 - Best Red Wine Under $15: 2014 Bogle Petite Sirah